The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: Systematizing DP Auditing Research Based on their Operational Modes

 \subsection{Attacks}

-When auditing DP implementations of simpler algorithms (e.g., Laplace mechanism or Report Noisy Max)~\cite{ding2018detecting,bichsel2018dp,liu2019minimax,niu2022dp}, the algorithm can directly analyze the outputs of the mechanism.
-However, when auditing more complex algorithms (e.g., DP-SGD), it becomes crucial to rely on privacy attacks to post-process the raw outputs from mechanisms into observations that can be analyzed more easily.
+When auditing DP implementations of simpler algorithms with low-dimensional output spaces (e.g., Laplace mechanism or Report Noisy Max)~\cite{ding2018detecting,bichsel2018dp,liu2019minimax,niu2022dp}, the DP auditing algorithm can directly analyze the outputs of the mechanism.
+However, auditing more complex mechanisms (e.g., DP-SGD) with high-dimensional output spaces can be especially challenging, as it is unclear how to transform the high-dimensional output to a privacy parameter estimate.
+One popular way is to rely on privacy attacks to post-process the raw outputs from mechanisms into observations that can be thresholded and analyzed more easily.
 We discuss these attacks and their role next.

 \descr{Differential Privacy Distinguishability (DPD).} Here, we consider an adversary aiming to learn a ``distinguishing function'' to tell apart outputs from adjacent inputs~\cite{bichsel2021dp,bernau2021quantifying,lokna2023group,zhang2024dp,lu2024eureka,annamalai2024what,arcolezi2024revealing,askin2025general}.
 For instance, assume a machine learning model is trained on outputs from adjacent datasets $\mathcal{M}(D)$ and $\mathcal{M}(D')$ for binary classification (`0' for $\mathcal{M}(D)$ and `1' for $\mathcal{M}(D')$).
 Then, \emph{fresh outputs} (not used in training) are sampled from the mechanism and converted into scalar ``scores'' by running inference on the model.
 The scalar scores represent the adversary's confidence that the outputs came from processing $D'$ as opposed to $D$.